cal-cs184-student/sp23-proj-webpage-hiro/project2/project2.md

 |---------|--------|
 |<img src="./images/part-6-0-1-2.png" style="width:100%">|<img src="./images/part-6-0-1-3.png" style="width:100%">|

 We also noticed that `dae/cube.dae` becomes slightly asymmetric after some rounds of subdivition.
-This is because each face (geometric fase, not mesh face) of the cube is divided to only two triangles, which means the four vertecies on each face of the cube have different degrees (i.e., different number of neighbours).
-This further means that when computing the new position of the vertex, vertecies with different degrees would not move symmetrically, which ultimately caused the asymmetry at the end.
+This is because each face (geometric fase, not mesh face) of the cube is divided to only two triangles, which means the four vertices on each face of the cube have different degrees (i.e., different number of neighbours).
+This further means that when computing the new position of the vertex, vertices with different degrees would not move symmetrically, which ultimately caused the asymmetry at the end.

 To alleviate this effect, we can pre-split each face of the cube to be consisted with four triangular mesh.
-This way, all the vertecies will share the same number of neighbours and would move symmetrically.
+This way, all the vertices will share the same number of neighbours and would move symmetrically.

 Here are some screenshots for this effect and our pre-split